dhutapratama/docs/controllers.md

 <a name="constructor-injection"></a>
 #### Constructor Injection

-The Laravel [service container](/docs/{{version}}/container) is used to resolve all Laravel controllers.
+The Lets [service container](/docs/{{version}}/container) is used to resolve all Lets controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor.
 The declared dependencies will automatically be resolved and injected into the controller instance:

     <?php